PhoenixYork166/Cybersecurity-research/README.md

 ##
 ## Do NOT blame this repository owner
 ## This repository owner NEVER suggests hacktivism
-## This repository owner suggests continuous learning & defending by mimincking why & how malicious hackers portrait their skills
+## This repository owner suggests continuous learning & defending by mimicking why & how malicious hackers portrait their skills
 ##
 ## ============================================
 ## Usage